clumzy/NO_Tactitools/README.md

 - Disable/Enable the components you want, and edit their settings if appliable
 - **RESTART THE WHOLE GAME** (activated mod components are patched on game start)

+### Advanced configuration (Unit Icon Recolor and Artificial Horizon)
+You can configure the Unit Icon Recolor and Artificial Horizon using text files located in the mod's folder.
+As time goes on I will allow more features to be precisely configured using text files.
+- Open the *config* folder located in *Nuclear Option/BepInEx/plugins/NOTT*
+- Open the two text files and follow the instructions in the comments (comments start with *//*)

 ### How to setup the mod to use your HOTAS and keyboard
 The process is a bit convoluted, I admit.
 Since the game is using ReWired for its inputs, I had to reverse engineer some obfuscated code and I haven't managed to leverage the ingame bindings menu for now.
 However what I have for now should work in a stable and surefire way !

 #### Setting up HOTAS buttons
 - Go to the ingame bindings menu
 - Bind a new control using the button you want to use